Planting and transplanting trees and shrubs

 - Before a plant is planted on a particular site, conduct a soil test to determine possible pH problems or nutrient deficiencies.

-- Trees that tolerate moisture are: green ash, river birch, hackberry, bicolor oak, red maple and Russian olive.
+- Trees that tolerate moisture: river birch, larch, hackberry, bicolor oak, red maple.

 - Although some plants can tolerate low light conditions, most require full sun to maintain their vigor and attain their full potential.